Target-aware Image Editing via Cycle-consistent Constraints: Introduction

 In summary, we made three contributions in this paper: \begin{itemize} \item We identify a fundamental limitation in prevalent corruption-then-restoration editing methods: the intermediate state is acquired in a \emph{target-agnostic} manner, which often leads to unsatisfactory results.
-Moreover, we argue that the target-aware paradigm is of significant necessity. \item To achieve target-aware editing, we propose the first \emph{target-aware} corruption strategy and introduce FlowCycle, an inversion-free, flow-based framework that adaptively focuses corruption on editing-relevant content while preserving irrelevant content. \item Extensive experiments across benchmarks and diffusion backbones have empirically shown the robust effectiveness of FlowCycle over state-of-the-art methods. \end{itemize}
+Moreover, we argue that the target-aware paradigm is of significant necessity. \item To achieve target-aware editing, we propose the first \emph{target-aware} corruption strategy and introduce FlowCycle, an inversion-free, flow-based framework that adaptively focuses corruption on editing-relevant content while preserving irrelevant content.
+Meanwhile, we introduce an efficient acceleration strategy to reduce the computational overhead of the optimization process. \item Extensive experiments across benchmarks and diffusion backbones have empirically shown the robust effectiveness of FlowCycle over existing methods. \end{itemize}